dotnet/csharpstandard/standard/types.md

 Unlike with nullable value types, where value types `V` and `V?` denote different types, given a reference type `R`, the notations `R` and `R?` denote the same unannotated type, `R`; the difference in their notations indicates, at compile time, only the intent of their usage.
 An identity conversion exists among a nullable reference type and its corresponding non-nullable reference type (§10.2.2).

 > *Note:* By definition, a reference type is nullable; that is, a variable of that type can either contain a reference to an object or be the value `null`, which indicates “no reference.”
-In a nullable context (§Nullable-Directives) where annotations are disabled, reference types aren't annotated.
+In a nullable context (§6.5.9) where annotations are disabled, reference types aren't annotated.
 Therefore, they are non-nullable reference types.
 However, when the annotations and warnings flags are disabled, the compiler does not issue nullable related warnings.
 A nullable context where both flags are disabled matches the previous standard behavior for reference types. *end note*

 ### §Non-nullable-reference-types Non-nullable reference types